wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 ## Configure endpoints

 The method of defining endpoints depends on the build preset.
-There are three build presets the supports defining endpoints:
+There are three build presets that supports defining endpoints:

 - Ballerina
 - Dockerfile